 Standing out from the many less desirable options is the Red Lion Hotel Anaheim, roughly a 10-minute walk down Harbor Blvd from the Disneyland Resort.
-This value-priced hotel provides its guests with enjoyable atmosphere and a quiet night’s sleep, reinvigorating any exhausted Disney theme park goer.
+This value-priced hotel provides Guests with an enjoyable atmosphere and a quiet night’s sleep, reinvigorating any exhausted Disney theme park-goer.

 Regularly posting nightly rates of under $100, the Red Lion Hotel is far less expensive than comparable official Disneyland hotels.
 Where Red Lion doesn’t have the same Disney character charm and artwork, it makes up for it with a surprising amount of class, from its multi-colored illuminated exterior to the modern, clean design of its welcoming lobby.

 Rooms at the Red Lion Hotel appear recently updated to reflect today’s design appeal.
-Soft shades of orange, red, and brown are accented by cream colored walls.
-Furniture is pleasing to the eye as well as functional, with comfortable mattresses, sheets, and pillows, and a large desk area that’s perfect for getting work done on the go.
-Free Internet access is included with a stay at the hotel and while it’s not the speediest in the world, it allows guests to get the job done.
+Cream-colored walls accent soft shades of orange, red, and brown.
+Furniture is pleasing to the eye and functional, with comfortable mattresses, sheets, pillows, and a large deck area that’s perfect for getting work done on the go.
+Free Internet access is included with a stay at the hotel, and while it’s not the speediest in the world, it allows Guests to get the job done.

 Bathrooms are nothing special but also not bad, with a strong shower and ample counter space.

 Guests with a pool view will also find themselves overlooking both Disneyland Resort theme parks, with sights including the backsides of the Tower of Terror, Radiator Springs Racers, and the Matterhorn.